CloudCannon/Academy/_posts/2017-02-07-permalinks.md

 ## Collection permalinks

-In this final example we'll do the same thing for our cookies collection.
-The permalink variables available to collections are as follows.
+The permalink variables available to collections are as follows:

 <table>
   <thead>